 The northern region of Portugal with its capital Porto has always been synonymous with winemaking and culture.
 This part of the country also receives a lot of tourists from all over the world, mostly those that are on a more gastronomical journey.
-It also boasts a rather well developed transportation system and even a proper metro in the much smaller city of Porto that can rival the one in Lisbon.
-Buying a house in the northern part of Portugal could be step on the right direction for when you are retired and you want to live in a picturesque town with great culinary traditions.
+It also boasts a rather well-developed transportation system and even a proper metro in the much smaller city of Porto that can rival the one in Lisbon.
+Buying a house in the northern part of Portugal could be a step in the right direction for when you are retired and you want to live in a picturesque town with great culinary traditions.